JOURNAL

 September, 2023

 We aspire for our pieces to exist in unusual spaces, for them to have an opportunity to respond to and be uplifted by their environment.
-We were, therefore, excited when we came across 195 Mare Street, one of Hackney's oldest buildings and home to the Elizabeth Fry Refuge between 1860 and 1930.
+We were excited when we came across 195 Mare Street, one of Hackney's oldest buildings and home to the Elizabeth Fry Refuge between 1860 and 1930.
 It is soon to be restored as a family home and community arts venue.
 New owners, Elizabeth and her family, generously let us use the space before renovation.

 This astonishing building has a long and complex history, and the surfaces have captured this incredibly well.
 One of the most important details is that, despite its size and grandeur, it has provided a home and refuge for many people; it is a live-in domestic space.